clue/reactphp-socks/README.md

 #### Server SOCKS over TLS

-All [SOCKS protocol versions](#server-protocol-version) support forwarding TCP/IP based connections and higher level protocols.
+Both SOCKS5 and SOCKS4(a) protocol versions support forwarding TCP/IP based connections and higher level protocols.
 This implies that you can also use [secure TLS connections](#secure-tls-connections) to transfer sensitive data across SOCKS proxy servers.
 This means that no eavesdropper nor the proxy server will be able to decrypt